bfjia/ProjectFrog_MANUSCRIPT/manuscript.md

 The effect of EDCs in seen in a North American Xenopus  (bullfrog)  metamorphosis model, where transformation of an aquatic tadpole into a juvenile frog can be disrupted by their presence.
 Although there is the potential to use amphibian metamorphosis as an assay for EDC presence, current methodologies rely on a 21-day morphological assessment.
 However, the use of microbiome profiling is quickly emerging as a novel tool for understanding environmental toxicants and their impact with a lower detection threshold than current chemical tests.
 Here, we used 16S rRNA sequencing to profile the skin microbiome of the bullfrog at different developmental stages as well as upon exposure to thyroid hormones T3 and T4 to investigate if the bullfrog skin microbiome can be used as an indicator of environmental EDC contamination.
-We found that T3 exposure but not T4 exposure had an effect on tadpole skin microbiomes.
+We found that bacterial communities on the frog's skin shifts as they develop from tadpoles to froglets.
-We found that the bacterial communities on the skin of older frogs had significantly lower alpha diversity and higher abundance of a Luteolibacter sp. than found on younger frogs.
+This is characterizied by a significantly reduction in alpha diversity and increased abundance of a Verrucomicrobia sp. in froglets than found on younger frogs.
-The thyroid hormone T4, which strongly affects frog development and metamorphosis, had a significant effect on the skin microbiome.
+However, neither acute T3 or T4 exposure had a significant effect on the tadpole's skin microbiomes.
-These results suggest that ECD-contaminated waste water exposure can have minimal direct effects on the Lithobates catesbeianus skin microbiome, unless the EDC has a strong effect on the host animal, in this case with metamorphic progress.
+These results suggest that acute hormone exposure via ECD-contaminated waste water can have minimal direct effects on the Lithobates catesbeianus skin microbiome.
-Taken together with the differences observed in the microbiome with metamorphic stage, these results demonstrate that the Lithobates catesbeianus skin microbiome is predominantly determined by the host animal.
+Taken together with the differences observed in the microbiome with metamorphic stage, the skin microbiome is predominantly determined by the host animal.
 This suggests that the skin microbiome may be a suitable tool to monitor EDCs at levels that are biologically consequential without a tendency for false positives.

 ## Keywords